hpwit/I2SClocklessVirtualLedDriver/README.md

 I am trying to be kinda lenghtly on this readme.
 I hope to explain the why of some functions and for the user to use the one most suitable for its use case.

 ## Let's start
+### How can 120 strips can de driven in parallel with an esp32 !!!
+The esp32 has 24 pins that can act as outputs pins.
+This is far away from 120 pins ...
+The main idea is to drive 8 strips out of one single pin of the ESP32. and you can do this for 15 esp32 pins which gives you 8x15=120 strips !!!

+To do this feat you will need to get some ICs
+* 74HC245 : this is a bus used as a level shifter (you will need only one of them for LATCH and CLOCK)
+* 74HC595 : this is an 8 bit shift register (you will need one 74HC595 for each Virtual pin)

+You'll find the schematics within the 'extra' folder of this library.

+I personally use it to drive my panel 16x369 leds but still have space for an I2C Nintenda controller and SD card reader.

 ### Array of strips
 In most leds driver librairies you declare each strip attached to one pin, one line at a time.